 What do I use?

 First of all, I wash my hair wayyy less then I used to do.
 Now I wash my hair about once a week.
 My hair looks nicer too (unless I just come from an ocean-crossing ;)).
 Since I’m often jumping in the sea multiple times a day, I’ve settled for being salty.
 Too much salt doesn’t make your hair look nicer in the long run.
 When I come out of the water I spray it with a bit of water + vinegar.
 This helps to level the ph.
-Shampoo wise I don’t have a fixed or favourite chemical free shampoo item I use.
+Shampoo wise I don’t have a fixed or favourite chemical-free shampoo item I use.
 I’m a nomad and I have to roll with the resources at hand.
 I’m usually in a place with little availability of anything.
-I go on a local treasure hunt to see what the locals and nature provides.
-When in Spain, I find myself an olive oil based something (love the Castile soap bars), when in the tropics I definitely go for a coconut oil based something and in Africa African black soap is it.
+I go on a local treasure hunt to see what the locals and nature provide.
+When in Spain, I find myself an olive oil-based something (love the Castile soap bars), when in the tropics I go for a coconut oil based something and in Africa African black soap is it.
 Sometimes I make a hair mask from fruit (avocado, papaya, and mango do miracles) or coconut oil.
 I also tried Dr. Bronners.
 Useful and smells great.
 I re-use the bottle.
 I’ve become a big fan of shampoo blocks.
 They last forever.
 You just have to add some water.
-What about biodegradable conditioner?
+What about a biodegradable conditioner?
 The best I’ve found are also conditioner blocks!

 DIY vegan conditioner recipes

 Recipe 1 Applecide vinegar + fresh water + a few drops of your favourite essential oil to make it smell nice.
 Recipe 2 Aloe vera (Easy to grow yourself) + avocado + coconut oil (or milk!).
 Mash it well otherwise you get bits in your hair.

 Oceanpreneurs on top of the wave